GoogleCloudPlatform/professional-services/tools/gsuite-grant-analyzer/README.md

 ```

 Note how we can use SELECT DISTINCT on both the clientId and displayText, as a
-given clientId will always have the same displaText.
+given clientId will always have the same displayText.
 However, keep in mind that
 the opposite is usually not true.

 - All users using a given set of scopes: